-If you don’t want to buy a humidity dome, you can certainly save on costs by making your own.
-In addition to the cost savings, there is the benefit of being able to customize your dome to the size you want.
-You also get to recycle some materials from around the house.
+If you don’t want to buy a humidity dome, you can save on costs by making your own.
+In addition to the cost savings, there is the benefit of being able to customize your dome to the size and shape you want.

 One simple way to make a humidity dome is to fill a pot or other container with soil.
-Then, plant your seeds at the appropriate depth and spacing, and water the soil so that it is moist (but not soaked).
+It is even better if the container has drainage holes, since this will avoid soggy soil for your seeds and seedlings.

 Remember that plastic pots will retain more water in the soil than clay pots.
 For more information, check out my article on clay versus plastic pots.